Table of Contents

 The three main arteries that supply the spinal cord come from the vertebral arteries:

-Additionally, the intercostales posteriores arteries in the thorax region and the lumbar arteries in the lumbar region (both outlets of the aorta) release Rami spinales to supply the thoracic spine and the lumbar spine.
+Additionally, the intercostales posteriores arteries in the thorax region and the lumbar arteries in the lumbar region (both outlets of the aorta) release rami spinales to supply the thoracic spine and the lumbar spine.
+The large rami spinalis in the intumescentia lumbalis area is called the arteria radicularis magna (Adamkiewicz).

 The spinal cord is surrounded by a vasocorona (vascular ring) where the artery spinalis ventralis Anastomosen branches off from the spinales dorsales arteries.
 These branches from the vasocorona penetrate and supply the white matter.